UlmoMacias/UlmoMacias/README.md

 Please visit [my bio](ulmomacias.github.io) to learn more about me.

 - 🔭 I’m currently studying two BS: Computer Science, Data Science
-- 📫 How to reach me: You can reach me on [linkdIn](https://www.linkedin.com/in/ulmo-macias/),email[mailto:jorgemacias@ciencias.unam.mx]
+- 📫 How to reach me: You can reach me on [linkdIn](https://www.linkedin.com/in/ulmo-macias/), or email at jorgemacias@ciencias.unam.mx